zrajm/rong/README.md

 Rong is an daemonic headless text editor.

-It’s *Daemonic* because, when you first invoke Rong, a server process (also known as a *daemon* in Unix parlance) is started up in the background.
-This server then responsible for keeping your texts in memory, and is used to load, edit, and save them.
+It’s *daemonic* because, when you first invoke Rong, a server process (also known as a *daemon* in Unix parlance) is started up in the background.
+This server then responsible for keeping your texts in memory and perform all operations on them.

-It’s *Headless* because Rong doesn’t show you your text in a graphical (or even terminal) window.
+It’s *headless* because Rong doesn’t show the text in a graphical (or even terminal) window.
 Instead subcommands are used to load, manipulate, and save your texts.
 When you invoke Rong, it talks to the server, which changes the text for you.